tyngr/gforth-shxp-a/fndtn/doc/README.md

 character ASCII 27, 0x1b, octal 33).
 The ESC char is usually followed with a left square bracket char, ASCII 91 (0x5b, oct 133)

+    ('escape codes' or 'ansi.sys' codes, are examples of two names they may be known by, in common parlance).

 BINARY